JasperFx/jasper/documentation/documentation/extensions/marten/index.md

 <[sample:AppWithMarten]>

+Note that `ConfigureMarten()` is an extension method in Jasper.Marten.

 Once that's done, you will be able to inject the following Marten services as either constructor arguments or method parameters in message or HTTP handlers: